scott-knight/psquare-sms-service/README.md

 ## RBENV, RBENV Libraries, and Gems

 [RBENV](https://github.com/sstephenson/rbenv) and [RBENV-GEMSET](https://github.com/jf/rbenv-gemset) are used to manange Ruby and install ruby gems.
 BREW was used to install [RBENV](https://github.com/sstephenson/rbenv) and the supportive RBENV libraries using: `brew install rbenv rbenv-gemset rbenv-use rbenv-aliases`.

-`Rbenv-gemset` will automatically manage gems for the current Ruby version (set in memory by RBENV), in gemsets, if there is a `.ruby-gemset` file in the project directory.
+`rbenv-gemset` will automatically manage gems for the current Ruby version (set in memory by RBENV), in gemsets, if there is a `.ruby-gemset` file in the project directory.
 If `.ruby-gemset` isn't found, it will install the gems in the `global` scope of the current Ruby version.

 ### Installing a Ruby with RBENV